 Almond joy energy bites – perfect bite sized healthy snacks to beat that chocolate craving!
-Vegan & gluten-free treats ready in less than 10 minutes.
+Vegan & gluten-free sweet treats ready in less than 10 minutes.

 I’ve been hearing a lot about dates recently.